FAQs

 Contemporary – loose clothes, bare feet, socks, layers

 Flamenco – workout pants, layers, a skirt may be required later in the course for women & a vest for men; a heeled shoe, either character shoes (Toes n Taps, less expensive) or flamenco shoes (flamencowest.com, expensive but if you are hooked on flamenco you will want a good pair).
-Email Monique detailed flamenco shoe info.
+Email Monique@rainodance.com for detailed flamenco shoe info.

 Hip Hop – loose clothes, clean inside shoes (in hand, not on your feet until you are in the studio), layers